Thanushri16/Covid-Strain-Prediction/README.md

 traditional algorithms is compared to that of RNN to determine the better algorithm in the classification of COVID-19 strains.
 Further, the scope of the project can be extended to outbreak prediction.

+To develop a model which could find the severeness in Covid-19 strains based on the reports generated for a particular patient.
+In this regard, the following are the objectives:

+● To develop a module which collects the reports of around 212 patients and performs data pre-processing operations using the NLTK toolkit.

+● To develop a module to classify the data into either of three classes namely SARS, ARDS or COVID using various traditional machine learning approaches.

+● To develop a module that classifies data into either of three classes using recurrent neural networks (RNNs).

+● Do the necessary comparisons on the results obtained and give observations on it.